-Confusion is likely in this instance because of the close resemblance between the marks and that the goods covered by the competing marks are similar or closely-related as they are both anti-bacterial/anti-infective pharmaceutical preparations.
-Respondent-Applicant's mark DIAPIPTAZ appears and sounds almost the same as Opposer's trademark PIPTAZ.
-Respondent-Applicant's last six (6) letters "PIPTAZ" is Opposer's trademark "PIPTAZ".
-Respondent-Applicant merely added the letters "DIA" in Opposer's PIPTAZ to come up with the mark DIAPIPTAZ.
-It could result to mistake with respect to perception because the marks sound so similar.
+This Bureau noticed that the products covered by the marks are similar, both are pharmaceutical or medicinal preparations under Class 05.
+Designated as NICOPLEX, Respondent-Applicant's products are pharmaceutical preparations.
+Opposer's products covered under NUTROPLEX are medicinal preparations.
+Confusion is likely in this instance because of the close resemblance between the marks and that the goods are the same and are for human consumption.
+Both marks have the same syllabication.
+Both have the same first letter "N" and last five (5) letters O,P,L, E and X. A mistake in the dispensation of drugs is possible.
+Likewise, it could result to mistake with respect to perception because the marks sound so similar.
 Under the idem sonans rule, the following trademarks were held confusingly similar in sound: "BIG MAC" and "BIG MAK"5, "SAPOLIN" and LUSOLIN"6, "CELDURA" and "CORDURA"7, "GOLD DUST" and "GOLD DROP".
 The Supreme Court ruled that similarity of sound is sufficient ground to rule that two marks are confusingly similar, to wit: